RenaissanceBug/racket-jwt/README.txt

-This library implements JSON Web Token (JWT) decoding in Typed Racket.
+This library implements JSON Web Token (JWT) encoding, decoding, signing, and verifying in Typed Racket, using the Compact JSON Serialization.

-It provides a struct type for JWTs and a function decode-jwt that takes a JWT (as a string) and decodes it, producing a JWT struct.